-The College participates annually in the National Alcohol Awareness Week and Great American Smoke-out programs.
+The College participates annually in the National Alcohol Awareness Week and Great American Smokeout programs.
 Alcohol and Drug education programming is part of Residence Life training and new student orientation.
 The offices of Residence Life, Athletics and Orientation coordinate 2-3 programs each semester for the campus.
-Presentations are made within the residence halls, student athletes and to all of campus (students/faculty/staff).
+Presentations are made within the residence halls, to student athletes and to all of campus (students/faculty/staff).
 Programming to build awareness around the areas of alcohol, tobacco and drug education for both students and the entire College community is offered at no cost.
 Such programs may be led by students or members of the professional staff, including, but not limited to, those working within the Offices of Campus Ministry, the Office of Counseling and Career Services, Residence Life and/or Student Activities.
 Any member of the community may request programming to address a specific issue.
-The College also has a student wellness group, SWAG (Student Wellness Awareness Group) that does drug and alcohol programs and displays for the College.